n-casale/ofSite/documentation/graphics/ofTTFCharacter.markdown

 ##Description

-ofTTFCharacter contain a vectorr with all the ofTTFContour.
+An ofTTFCharacter contains a vector with all the ofTTFContour.